BEST STARTS FOR KIDS

 Children need to learn you'll be back.
 And you need to earn their trust here.
 Increasing the time over weeks works better than just leaving them for eight hours straight.

-If you have a partner or grandparent, they may be able to assist with pick ups at the beginning so the initial days are shorter
+If you have a partner or grandparent, they may be able to assist with pick ups at the beginning so the initial days at day care are shorter

 Staging Separation and Developing Trust: